Avro Lancaster FM213: 10MR conversion

 In 1950, with the Cold War opening, the RCAF was lacking any long-range maritime reconnaissance aircraft and developed a plan to convert the surplus Lancasters to the role while developing plans for a more capable aircraft.
-Victory, by this time reorganized as Avro Canada, won the contract to modify the aircraft to what was known as the "10MR" version.
+Victory, which had been sold to Hawker Siddeley and reorganised as Avro Canada, won the contract to modify the aircraft to what was known as the "10MR" version.
 Avro's plants were gearing up for production of the Avro Canada CF-100 Canuck, so they subcontracted much of the work to de Havilland Canada at Downsview Airport.

 By this time most of the surviving Lancasters had been sold off for about $400 each by Crown Assets Distribution.
 A number remained at Trenton, and FM213 was part of a set of ten that were dismantled and shipped to Downsview on 28 August 1950.
 The conversion effort was considerable and FM213 was not complete until January 1952.
 After flight tests at Downsview she was re-registered as VC-AGJ and assigned to 405 Long Range Patrol Squadron at RCAF Station Greenwood in Nova Scotia.
 On 24 January 1952 on the first leg of her ferry flight, via Trenton, she had a serious landing accident after stalling just short of the runway and suffering a ground loop as a result.

 Many more airframes were needed than the small numbers still in storage, which had prompted Mickey and Bud Found, of Found Aircraft, to begin scouring Alberta for them after recalling many had been sold there.
 They eventually found 50 complete aircraft which they sold back to the government for $10,000 each.
 When Bud heard of the accident with FM213, he contacted the RCAF and noted that he had seen several additional airframes in Alberta that were not suitable for returning to flight but might be useful for repairing FM213.
 This ultimately led to Clifford Doan's farm near RCAF Station Penhold where KB895 "Lady Orchid" was in terrible condition.
 The centre section was salvaged and sent to Downsview.
 FM213 was repaired in July 1953 and flew again on 26 August.

 Search and rescue

 By this time the RCAF was receiving a number of Lockheed Neptunes for the MR role and sending their Lancasters to other roles.
 FM213 was then flown to RCAF Station Torbay, today's St. John's International Airport, to join 107 Rescue Unit RCAF.
 She was assigned tail code VC-AGS, which later changed to CX-213.
 FM213 spent the next decade as part of 107, flying patrols over the Atlantic Ocean.
-As part of these duties, she crossed the Atlantic on several occasions, including three times to escort the British Royal Family on flights to North America, as well as similar duties as part of Operation Jump Moat in June 1958, which delivered CF-100 Canucks to the Belgian Air Force.
+As part of these duties, she crossed the Atlantic on several occasions, including three times to escort the British royal family on flights to North America, as well as similar duties as part of Operation Jump Moat in June 1958, which delivered CF-100 Canucks to the Belgian Air Force.